aaronsatko/star_classification_neural_net/README.md

 ## Project Overview

 The goal of this project is to accurately classify astronomical objects based on their features such as 'u', 'g', 'r', 'i', 'z', and 'redshift'.
-The dataset used is `star_classification_pruned.csv`, which contains labeled examples of each class.
+The dataset used is `star_classification.csv`, which contains labeled examples of each class.

 ## Model Architecture